 The French Ambassador to Australia, Christophe Lecourtier, said Lesueur was a magnificent artist, a pioneering naturalist and an astute observer.

 "These extraordinary illustrations will be showcased in six Australian museums thanks to a fruitful partnership with the Muséum d'Histoire Naturelle du Havre – which was created to house Lesueur's work – and for which we have the pleasure to thank, the Mayor of Le Havre, Mr Edouard Philippe.
 Mr Philippe is here with us today on his first ever visit to Australia.
 This is an extraordinary opportunity for the public to discover Australia, as the first explorers and French navigators did, more than 200 years ago," said Ambassador Lecourtier.

 Illustrations featured in the exhibition will include: evocative portraits of Indigenous Australians in NSW and Tasmania; images of Indigenous baskets and watercraft; whimsical watercolours of strange marine invertebrates; highly accurate profiles of the coastline; and drawings of Australian mammals such as Kangaroo Island's dwarf emu, which have now disappeared.

-The exhibition will open in Adelaide in July 2016, before touring the country until May 2018.
-It will open in Canberra at the National Museum of Australia in September 2017.
+The exhibition will open in Adelaide in July 2016, before touring the country.
+It will open in Canberra at the National Museum of Australia in March 2018.

 For more information please contact Tracy Sutherland, (02) 6208 5338 / 0438 620 710 or email@example.com